General enquiries: 0800 326 5559

 Alcohol is a drug known to influence the effects of other drugs, and this can also apply to these prescription medications.

-Excessive drinking can cause complications with these substances – impacting their strength or side effects – and potentially cause harm.
+Excessive alcohol consumption can cause complications with these substances – impacting their strength or side effects – and potentially cause harm.

 3. Mental health